mdx-js/mdx/docs/getting-started/webpack.md

 ## Configuration

-MDX provides a loader that needs to be used in tandem with the [babel-loader][].
-Most projects will typically include
+The loader needs to be used in tandem with the [babel-loader][].
+Most projects will typically already include this if you are using JSX syntax.

 For webpack projects you can define the following `webpack.config.js` extension handler for `.md` and `.mdx` files: